What are the advantages and disadvantages of a Company Voluntary Arrangement (CVA)?

 - Board and shareholders generally remain in control of the company. - Seriously though this can be seen as a disadvantage!

-- The company has a zero credit rating and some contracts may need to be retendered It can take time to achieve.
+- The company is given a zero credit rating and some contracts may need to be retendered

 - CVAs will run for 3-5 years